cloudify-cosmo/cloudify-stage/README.md

 `make down` - it would stop the docker containers.

-`./scripts/scripts/loadLatestPremiumDockerImage.sh` - it would download and load into docker latest `cloudify-manager-aio` docker image.
+`./scripts/loadLatestPremiumDockerImage.sh` - it would download and load into docker the latest `cloudify-manager-aio` docker image.

 ---
 ### Manual way (useful in the case of errors or problems with automated way)